' Follow us

 • Be honest about your feelings

-In the first session, you and your therapist will get to know one another and the therapist typically will ask certain questions about you and your life.
+In the first session, you and your therapist will get to know one another, and the therapist typically will ask certain questions about you and your life.
 This information helps her make an initial assessment of your situation.
-Questions she might ask includes:
+Questions she might ask include:

 Why did you seek therapy? - The therapist has to understand your problem(s) before she can get to the deeper issues.

-What is your personal history and current situation? - The therapist will ask questions about your life (for example, because family situations play an important role in who you are), she will ask about your history and current family situation.
+What is your personal history and current situation? - The therapist will ask questions about your life (for example, because family situations play an important role in who you are), and they will ask about your history and current family situation.

 What are your current symptoms? - Other than knowing the reason you sought therapy, the therapist will attempt to find out if you are suffering from other symptoms of your problem.